grandparkla/july4/index.markdown

 **P.S.**

-Visit our info booths to sign up for our e-newsletter and get a free pair of grand park sunglasses <small>(while supplies last)</small>.
+Visit our info booths to sign up for our e-newsletter and get a free pair of Grand Park sunglasses <small>(while supplies last)</small>.

 <!--
  and enter for a chance to win a gift card!